 During the Yugoslavian wars in the 1990s, tens of thousands of women and girls were raped, tortured and sexually exploited.
 Although Bosnia-Herzegovina and Kosovo are beginning to take a conscious look at their own history, gender-based violence remains a widespread problem.
-In Albania, poverty and prevailing patriarchal structures lead to women being oppressed.
-Rape happens very often.
-Affected women are then led to believe this is “adultery” or a “disgrace” and the fear of stigmatisation means they remain silent and therefore cannot seek help.

 - Memories of wartime terror, internment, abuse and brutal rape still shape the lives of tens of thousands of Bosnian women.
 During the Bosnian war (1992-1995), soldiers and paramilitaries raped approximately 20,000 to 50,000 women and girls, many of them a number of times and over many weeks and months.
 Most of them remain heavily traumatised since then, suffering from chronic diseases or anxiety disorders which have strong impacts on their daily life and make it impossible for them to work.
 Without outside support they are affected by extreme poverty.

 - There are hardly any women’s doctors in Kosovo – much less trauma-specialised gynaecologists.
 Women having experienced sexual violence and assaults are often left to their own devices as regards the consequences this entails for their health.

 - Kosovo’s constitution guarantees women and men the same rights.
 In practice, however, court rulings are still strongly influenced by the centuries-old tribal law of “Kanun”, which puts women at an extreme disadvantage – especially in rural areas.